 The control output is set to automatic mode and can be switched for test purposes to manual mode (C ON, C OFF).
 When the manual mode has been selected, an icon appears at the top.
 If the hand symbol is displayed, the control function is deactivated. (ex works = AUTO)

 Settings: AUTO the control output delivers a control voltage between 0 and 10 volts dependent on the settings in the COP menu.
+ON the control voltage is always 10 volts

 OFF the control voltage is always 0 volts